Digital Energy Systems - Specialization

 Master's thesis (30 ECTS):

-MSc. thesis within the area of the specialization shall be conducted.
-The project can be completed in collaboration with a relevant company.
+The MSc thesis must be conducted within the area of the specialization.
+The project may be completed in collaboration with a relevant company.

 Study track responsible